 If you follow me on Instagram, you saw that it was my son Ethan’s 11th Birthday last week.
 He is my oldest and I still can’t believe I’m old enough to have a kid that’s 11!
 Recently, while at my niece’s 1st birthday party, my wonderfully talented sister made eclairs as part of the spread for her garden tea party themed event.
 I think Ethan ate 50 of them!
 Naturally, when I asked what he wanted for his birthday cake this year, he said eclairs.
+Hence, these White Chocolate Cream Filled Eclairs with Caramel were created!
 Now, I haven’t made eclairs since cooking school, but I thought I’d give it a shot.
 As I mentioned last week, I’ve been diving into my new favorite book, Ratio, by Michael Ruhlman.
 In it, he has a great method for making pate a choux.
 Cream puffs, profiteroles and eclairs are all based on using this particular dough.

 Now I have to admit, the idea for three types of eclairs came about partially by accident.
 PRO TIP: When the eclairs come out of the oven, IMMEDIATELY take a small sharp paring knife and cut a small slit in one end of each eclair to let steam escape.
 There is so much steam in these little eclairs that help them puff up, that once they hit the cool air, they will immediately collapse.
 Lesson learned the hard way with the first batch!